-All credit bearing courses will count toward the grade point average (GPA) and all courses are weighted according to the credit they offer.
+- Students that have successfully completed: 3 credits of ELA, 3 credits of social studies and scheduled for all other required courses for graduation in June are eligible to be included in senior class ranking. - All credit bearing courses will count toward the grade point average (GPA) and all courses are weighted according to the credit they offer.
 Grades 9, 10, 11 and the first semester of the 12th grade constitute the 7 semesters upon which class rank is based.
-9th grade (credit bearing) courses taught at the junior high level will also be included in the 7 semester cumulative average.

-When transfer students enroll with non-numerical grades a standard Grade Conversions System is used.
-(See grade conversion systems)

-A tentative class rank is generated after six semesters, the end of the junior year.
+9th grade (credit bearing) courses taught at the junior high level will also be included in the 7 semester cumulative average. - When transfer students enroll with non-numerical grades a standard Grade Conversions System is used.
+(See grade conversion systems) - A tentative class rank is generated after six semesters, the end of the junior year.
 Students have the opportunity to learn how they rank in relation to their peers.
-The final class rank is completed after seven semesters.
+The final class rank is completed after seven semesters. - To be eligible to be named valedictorian or salutatorian, a student must attend E-KCS for three of four years of high school. - Only students entering in the class's 9th grade cohort are included in the senior class ranking.